TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 $$

+where we have redefined $A_{3}=U$ since it is an upper diagonal matrix.
 Combining the two equations gives

 $$
   A = L_2L_1U = LU =